If you click a link in this post and make a purchase, we may earn a small commission, at no additional cost to you. Read our full disclosure here.

 Allegiant offers very low-cost flights, so it is possible to save money compared to flying into MCO, even after you factor in airport transfers with Uber.

-Uber at the Theme Parks & Disney Springs
+Uber & Lyft at the Disney World Theme Parks & Disney Springs

 You are allowed to get both dropped off and picked up at any of Disney’s theme parks with Uber.
 The pickup and drop-off areas for Uber and Lyft are the same as for taxis and are pretty easy to locate.